bhavesh2327/HealthSphere/README.md

 ### 🚀 Built With

-**NearestDoctor** is built using MERN Stack technology.
+**	Healthsphere** is built using MERN Stack technology.
 You may find below the list of the frameworks/libraries that we used to build our project :
 <br/>